 How a celebration is displayed is built into each check-in theme.
-The core themes that ship with Rock each has their own celebration, as detailed below.
+Each core theme that ships with Rock has its own celebration, as detailed below.
 Each celebration has both an animation and a sound effect, giving the person something to see and hear.
 Your custom themes will need to implement their own celebrations using CSS and JavaScript.